uwcms/FinalStateAnalysis/README.md

   cd recipe/
   # You need to have CVS access
   kinit me@CERN.CH
-  # Make sure your CMSSW environment is set up
-  cmsenv
   # Checkout needed packages and apply patches
   # This enables all options.
 You can turn off things you don't need.
   # NB that in the hcp2012 changes the options won't do anything.